NServiceBusExtensions/Home/README.md

 ### Bronze Sponsors

 Support this project by [becoming a Bronze Sponsors](https://opencollective.com/nservicebusextensions/order/6972).
 The company avatar will show up here with a link to your website.
-The logo will also be added to all GitHub repositories under the [NServiceBusExtensions organization](https://github.com/NServiceBusExtensions/).
+The logo will also be added to all GitHub repositories under this organization.

 <!--
 <img src="https://opencollective.com/nservicebusextensions/tiers/bronze.svg?width=890&avatarHeight=80&button=false">